Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Daar rolled his eyes before he had a chance to stop himself.
 He *got* it, it was respectful and all that... but *damn* if he didn’t wish people’d just relax a bit around him!

-…But, well.
+...But, well.
 He’d become the Great Father by brutally executing two good people for the crime of being stupid at the wrong moment.
-So…yeah.
+So... yeah.

 *Fuck* he wished that hadn’t needed to happen.